 Development community reinvestment grants program.
-Recommendation: Equity Plan Considerations: The City should consider requiring applicants to submit, as part of their Community Benefit Agreement, an Equity Plan that describes how the applicant's business supports the Equity goals of the City.
+Recommendation: Equity Plan Considerations: The City should consider requiring applicants to submit; as part of their Community Benefit Agreement, an Equity Plan that describes how the applicant's business supports the Equity goals of the City.
 This encourages business to think about Equity in the context of it being a community benefit in their surrounding neighborhood, and allows them to consider equity more broadly in the context of their business model.
-Recommendation: Streamline Expungement Considerations Opportunities Community reinvestment programming should include streamlined expungement events held in neighborhoods that have been disproportionately-impacted by the War on Drugs.
-Bringing events to communities enhances overall outreach for the equity program and reduces barriers to navigating the expungement process.
-Such events should be done in coordination with the Public Defender's Office, the Courts, and other relevant partners, and they should provide clients with an over direct and other relevant with an expedient expungement process. note equitable employment opportunities for those communities harmed by the War on Dr formerly-incarcerated individuals, hiring in ta wages. 성상에 작품을 받으면 것 같은 것이 있는 것이 있는 것이 가지 않는 것이다. 가지 않는 것이 있는 것이 있는 것이다. 같은 것은 것은 것은 것이 같은 것이다. 것이 같은 것이 있 Recommendations: Leverage Existing Considerations: Programs The City should leverage eligible ^{s7} existing workforce programs to provide pathways to employment in the legal cannabis industry Length of program would need to be balanced, making sure participants are job ready while meeting their need to enter the workforce quickly.
-Accelerated training programs, similar to for individuals engaged in street-level drug commerce. the models that allow for flexible approaches to certification should be leveraged to expedite and prioritize employment opportunities for persons who meet the equity permit criteria.
-Cannabis industry workforce program could be modeled after existing OEWD Reentry Services Program.
+Recommendation: Streamline Expungement Opportunities Community reinvestment programming should include streamlined expungement events held in neighborhoods that have been disproportionately-impacted by the War on Drugs.
+Considerations Bringing events to communities enhance overall outreach for the equity program and reduces barriers to navigating the expungement process.
+Such events should be done in coordination with the Public Defender's Finding 5: All cannabis operators should pron those communities harmed by the War on Dr formerly-incarcerated individuals, hiring in ta with an expedient expungement proces note equitable employment opportunities for ugs.
+These opportunities should include hirin those communities harmed by the War on Dr partners, and they should provide client with an expedient expungement proces tote equitable employment opportunities for ugs.
+These opportunities should include hirin